reachsrisris/springjersey/README.md

 # Spring Jersey & Swagger Integration Project

-Note: Need to clean up the documentation - <Work in Progress"
+Note: Need to clean up the documentation - <Work in Progress/>

 1. Create a SpringBoot Starter Project